rails-api/active_model_serializers/README.md

 ```

 `meta` will only be included in your response if you are using an Adapter that supports `root`,
-as JsonAPI and Json adapters, the default adapter (FlattenJson) doesn't have `root`.
+as JsonAPI and Json adapters, the default adapter (Attributes) doesn't have `root`.

 ### Using a serializer without `render`